ibm-cloud-docs/vpc/fl-analyze.md

     * **bucket** - The bucket where your flow logs are stored.
     * **region** - The [region alias](/docs/sql-query#endpoints) of the bucket that holds your flow logs.
-    * **target_bucket** - A bucket different from the bucket that is used to write the results of your query.
-It is recommended to use the bucket that was created by {{site.data.keyword.sqlquery_full}}.
+    * **target_bucket** - A bucket that is different from the bucket where your flow logs are stored.
+It is recommended to use the target location that was created by {{site.data.keyword.sqlquery_full}}.

+      You can find the **Target location** listed under the query editor field in the IBM SQL Query UI.
+      {: note}

 1. Use the preview to inspect the content of the object.
 1. Refine your query to analyze specific aspects of your flow logs by using [SQL](/docs/sql-query?topic=sql-query-sql-reference "SQL Query Language Reference").